 Ceylon sapphires were originally famous for their vibrant medium blue hues.

 Whilst the country produces many different types of gemstones, sapphire is the most celebrated.
 Virtually all colours of sapphires are found in Sri Lanka.
-The rarest and dearest of all is Padmaraga, also known as Padparadscha sapphire, a word derived from Sanskrit meaning lotus colour, signifying the vibrant coral tones reflected by the stone.
+The rarest and dearest of all is Padmaraga colour sapphire, also known as Padparadscha sapphire, a word derived from Sanskrit meaning lotus colour, signifying the vibrant coral tones reflected by the stone.
 Light to medium blue sapphires are the most desired blue sapphires from Sri Lanka.
 They generally attract a higher price amongst all hues of blue sapphires.
 In the past this colour was commonly referred to as 'cornflower blue'.
 Some of the world’s largest sapphires are from Sri Lanka.
 In fact, the world’s three largest faceted blue sapphires are all from Sri Lanka; “Blue Giant of the Orient” (466 carats), “Logan Blue Sapphire” (423 carats - as pictured on the right) and “Blue Belle of Asia” (400 carats).

 For many centuries, Ceylon blue sapphires have been treasured by royal families around the world.
 Renowned for their allure and range of blues; sapphires are considered a symbol of love, loyalty, power, royalty and wisdom.
 Some of the most prominent relationships royals have had with sapphires are the Ceylon Sapphire encrusted Imperial Crown of Russia worn by Queen Catherine II of Moscow, the Ceylon blue sapphire brooch given by Prince Albert to Queen Victoria on the eve of their wedding (also worn by queen Elizabeth II) and Princess Diana’s renowned engagement ring, currently worn by Catherine, Duchess of Cambridge.